shijistar/enum-plus/packages/plugin-next-international/README.md

 `@enum-plus/plugin-next-international` is a plugin for [enum-plus](https://github.com/shijistar/enum-plus) that automatically integrates with [next-international](https://next-international.vercel.app) to achieve internationalization of enum labels.
 It allows you to use next-international localization keys in your enum definitions, which are dynamically displayed as translated text for the current language.

-> ⚠️ Please note that this plugin only supports client-side environments and does not support server-side rendering.
+> ⚠️ Please note that this plugin only supports client-side environments.
+It does not support server-side rendering, as next-international's server-side API only supports asynchronous internationalization resolution.

 ## Installation